Building a great engineer client relationship isn’t easy. But if done right, you’ll maximize your profits and have satisfied customers.

 #9 Draw pictures in your explanations

-Most people are visual.
-They better understand with pictures than through written words.
+Humans are visual creatures.
+We understand better with pictures than through written words.

 So, if your client is having difficulty understanding your words, draw them a picture.
 This can be as simple as a hand-sketched schematic.